313th Military Intelligence Battalion (United States): Distinctive unit insignia

-The unit's Distinctive Unit Insignia (DUI) is a silver color metal and enamel device 1+1/8 in in height overall consisting of a shield representing the unit's coat of arms with a silver scroll attached around the sides and bottom of the shield inscribed, "SAVOIR C'EST POUVOIR" (Knowledge is Power in French) with Black-colored lettering.
+The unit's distinctive unit insignia (DUI) is a silver color metal and enamel device 1+1/8 in in height overall consisting of a shield representing the unit's coat of arms with a silver scroll attached around the sides and bottom of the shield inscribed, "SAVOIR C'EST POUVOIR" (Knowledge is power, in French) with black-colored lettering.

-Beret Flash & Background Trimming
+Beret flash and background trimming

 The 313th's flash is a teal blue shield-shaped embroidered item with a semi-circular base.
 Around the edge of the flash is a 1/8 in orange border, two white lightning bolts bendwise sinister, one issuing from the top of the flash and one issuing from the lower right side; the overall dimensions are 2+1/4 in in height by 1+7/8 in in width.
 The airborne background trimming is a teal blue oval-shaped embroidered item edged with a 1/8 in orange border two white lightning bolts bendwise sinister, one issuing from the top of the item and one issuing from the right side.
 The overall dimensions are 1+3/8 in in height by 2+1/4 in width.